jeffmodarres/stock-analysis/README.md

 **tickerEndingPrices(i) / tickerStartingPrices(i) - 1**

 In 2017, selected stocks performed extremly well with high return except one as shown below:

 ![2017_stock_performance](/Resources/2017_stock_performance.png)

 **Fig. 1 - Stock performance in 2017**

 In contrast, most of the stocks had negative return meaning lost their values as shown in Fig 2.
 "TERP" stock was the only stock that lost it value two years in a row.

 ![2018_stock_performance](/Resources/2018_stock_performance.png)

 **Fig. 2 - Stock performance in 2018**

 ### Analysis of the speed
 Using "Timer" command, run time for the code was evaluated.
-The elapsed time for each is shown below.
+The elapsed time for each run is shown below.

 ![VBA_CHALLENGE_2017](/Resources/VBA_Challenge_2017.png) ![VBA_CHALLENGE_2018](/Resources/VBA_Challenge_2018.png)